jamesecy604/cline/docs/PRIVACY.md

 ### B. Information Processing

-Cline functions solely as a client-side VS Code extension that facilitates communication between your editor and your chosen AI model provider:
+mayai functions solely as a client-side VS Code extension that facilitates communication between your editor and your chosen AI model provider:

 1. **File Contents**:

     - Only sent to your chosen AI provider when you explicitly request assistance
-    - Never stored or transmitted to Cline's servers
+    - Never stored or transmitted to mayai's servers
     - Only the specific files/content you select are included

 2. **Terminal Commands**:

     - Processed entirely locally on your machine
     - Require explicit user confirmation before execution
-    - No command history is transmitted to Cline
+    - No command history is transmitted to mayai

 3. **Browser Integration**:
     - Screenshots and console logs are processed locally